Inside: Debunking 4 Myths about Self-Care and how to avoid believing them.

 4. Self-care is Selfish

-As one psychotherapist, Jenn Bovee states, “YOU deserve to take care of you, just as much as others deserve to have you take care of them.
+As psychotherapist, Jenn Bovee says, “YOU deserve to take care of you, just as much as others deserve to have you take care of them.
 That means you CANNOT come last.
 You are not “bad” or self-indulgent” if you put yourself first.
 I don’t care what you’ve been taught.”